Giants vs. Twins Player Props Betting Odds

-Player prop bet odds for Byron Buxton, Thairo Estrada and others are listed when the Minnesota Twins host the San Francisco Giants at Target Field on Tuesday at 7:40 PM ET.
+Player prop bet options for Byron Buxton, Thairo Estrada and others are listed when the Minnesota Twins host the San Francisco Giants at Target Field on Wednesday at 1:10 PM ET.

 Bet on this matchup or its props with DraftKings!